dataduke/epages-docs/_posts/2016/2016-02-11-pipeline-automated-test-evaluation.md

 This tedious and time consuming collection task was soon identified as a major pain point.
 Hence, we decided to fully automate the process and figure out an effective, reliable and centralised storage solution for all test reports.

-{% image blog-pipeline-elk-test-evaluation-report.png %} The test report index page {% endimage %}
+{% image blog-pipeline-elk-test-evaluation-report.png 20% right %} The test report index page {% endimage %}

 ### Requirements